-- Same Program (Same/New Program Version): Will be charged tuition at the current catalog rate for the program of enrollment less the amount charged on the prior period of enrollment (Charges plus or minus any tuition adjustments) - Same Program (New Program Version of Different Credits/Length of Program): Will be charged tuition at the current catalog rate for the program of enrollment less the tuition credit from the prior period of enrollment.
-Determine which re-entry credit for the prior period of enrollment is in the student's best interest by referring to the Enrollment Agreement Guidelines - Different / New Program (Program Change): Will be charged tuition at the current catalog rate for the program of enrollment.
+- Same Program (Same/New Program Version): Will be charged tuition at the current catalog rate for the program of enrollment less the amount charged on the prior period of enrollment (Charges plus or minus any tuition adjustments). - Same Program (New Program Version of Different Credits/Length of Program): Will be charged tuition at the current catalog rate for the program of enrollment less the tuition credit from the prior period of enrollment.
+Determine which re-entry credit for the prior period of enrollment is in the student's best interest by referring to the Enrollment Agreement Guidelines. - Different / New Program (Program Change): Will be charged tuition at the current catalog rate for the program of enrollment.
 A tuition credit will be determined for the student's prior period of enrollment.

-NOTE: Any student who has a prior unpaid balance or account that has been referred to a collection agency will not be eliqible for re-entry until the unpaid balance has been resolved.
+NOTE: Any student who has a prior unpaid balance or account that has been referred to a collection agency will not be eligible for re-entry until the unpaid balance has been resolved.

-TEXTBOOKS
+TEXTBOOKS AND EQUIPMENT

 Textbooks and workbooks are sold through the bookstore in accordance with Everest policies.
 At the time of issuance, textbooks become the responsibility of the students.
 Everest is not responsible for replacing lost textbooks; however, students may purchase replacements from the campus bookstore.
 Students are responsible for the cost of their textbooks and the cost of any shipping charges.
 In certain programs requiring specialized equipment, that equipment may be loaned to students for use during their enrollment.
 Students failing to return loaned equipment will be charged for its replacement.
+Official transcripts will be withheld from any student who has not returned school property or who has not made restitution.